-- Emphasis on STEM: The modern world demands modern skills, so now is the time for your child to develop vital 21st century competencies.
+- STEM teaching: As STEM skills become increasingly important in the modern world, now is the time for your child to start developing strong 21st century competencies.

-- Regular updates: We'll email you after each session with photos, summaries and a sneak peek of next week's project.
+- Weekly updates: We'll email you photos and summaries after each session, as well as a peek at next week's project.